-Walking for a couple of weeks is one thing, but walking across an entire country for three months is another thing altogether.
+Walking for a couple of weeks is one thing, but walking across an entire country for three months is another matter entirely.
 I walked from Land's End to John o'Groats in the summer of 2003 and I rate it as one of the most interesting experiences of my life.
 I had my ups and downs and had to dig deep to make it, but there's no doubt this is one of the biggest challenges there is.
 It's something I'll never forget, so to help those who are thinking of doing the walk themselves, I've put together a comprehensive collection of advice that will help you plan your own End-to-End walk:

 - General planning tips